Advertiser Disclosure

 Here’s how the Qtrade promotion works:

-Qtrade is a division of Credential Qtrade Securities Inc., which is regulated by the Investment Industry Regulatory Organization of Canada (IIROC).
+It is a division of Credential Qtrade Securities Inc., which is regulated by the Canadian Investment Regulatory Organization (CIRO) – formerly IIROC.
 It is also a member of the Canadian Investor Protection Fund (CIPF).

 CIPF membership means that the securities in your account are protected against insolvency by up to $1 million.